RobTrew/tree-tools/TaskPaper scripts/TaskPaperDateEntry.md

 ### NAME

-**TaskPaper Date Entry** – Translates relative and natural language date/time expressions into stand TaskPaper formats
+**TaskPaper Date Entry** – Translates relative and natural language date/time expressions into standard TaskPaper formats

 ### DESCRIPTION

-A [script](https://github.com/RobTrew/tree-tools/blob/master/TaskPaper%20scripts/TaskPaperDateEntry-001.applescript) which facilitates entering date/times in the [Taskpaper](http://www.hogbaysoftware.com/products/taskpaper)  application (OS X) by [Hog Bay Software](http://www.hogbaysoftware.com).
+A [script](https://github.com/RobTrew/tree-tools/blob/master/TaskPaper%20scripts/TaskPaperDateEntry-004.applescript) which facilitates entering date/times in the [Taskpaper](http://www.hogbaysoftware.com/products/taskpaper)  application (OS X) by [Hog Bay Software](http://www.hogbaysoftware.com).

 Displays a dialog which:

 1. allows you to enter a relative date/time expression in natural language, and
 2. either
-		1. pastes a TaskPaper version of the corresponding date (and, optionally, time), at the current cursor position in TaskPaper, or
+	- pastes a TaskPaper version of the corresponding date (and, optionally, time), at the current cursor position in TaskPaper, or
-		2. simply places the date/time in the clipboard
+	- simply places the date/time in the clipboard

 **Note** This script requires installation of Mike Taylor and Darshana Chhajed's Python [parsedatetime](https://github.com/bear/parsedatetime) module: